-The grants have been funded annually by the ACT Government since 1997.
+The Grants have been funded annually by the ACT Government since 1997.

 The assessment criteria for the Grants emphasise the following requirements:

-- Protecting species and ecological communities
+- Protect native species and ecological communities in the ACT;

-Demonstration of community and stakeholder engagement and partnerships.
+- Level of community and stakeholder engagement.